grafana/grafana/docs/sources/setup-grafana/installation/docker/index.md

 ## Run Grafana via Docker Compose

 Docker Compose is a software tool that makes it easy to define and share applications that consist of multiple containers.
 It works by using a YAML file, usually called `docker-compose.yaml`, which lists all the services that make up the application.
-With a single command, you can start up all the containers in the correct order, and with another command, you can shut everything down.
+You can start the containers in the correct order with a single command, and with another command, you can shut them down.
 For more information about the benefits of using Docker Compose and how to use it refer to [Use Docker Compose](https://docs.docker.com/get-started/08_using_compose/).

 ### Before you begin